plediii/pbs_util/README.md

 # pbs_util

-The `pbs_util` provides utility scripts and python modules for working with the Portable Batch System.
+The `pbs_util` provides utility scripts, python modules, and a web app for monitoring job statuses of the Portable Batch System (PBS).

 This is not a wrapper for the C API, but includes a simple wrapper around the PBS shell commands `qsub`, `qdel` and `qstat`.